-- Need: Population-based rates of adult vaccinations and cancer screenings are low, with fewer than 40% of older adults up to date with routinely recommended prevention services.
+- Need: Population-based rates of adult vaccinations and cancer screenings are low.
 Delivery rates are lower still in low-income and minority communities.

 - Intervention: SPARC was established to develop and test new community-wide strategies to increase the delivery of clinical preventive services.

 - Results: Across the United States in both rural and urban communities, SPARC programs, which broaden the delivery of potentially life-saving preventive services, have been successfully launched, improving residents' health.

 Evidence-levelEvidence-Based (About evidence-level criteria)

 Preventive measures, such as vaccinations, cancer screenings, and cardiovascular case-finding, have been shown to be effective at preventing or mitigating illnesses, not to mention life-saving.
 These services are covered by almost all health insurance programs including Medicare.
 Despite wide access and a medical consensus regarding their high effectiveness, preventive services remain underutilized, especially in low-income and minority populations.

 To address the underuse of preventive medicine, the Sickness Prevention Achieved through Regional Collaboration (SPARC) program was created in 1994.
 SPARC develops ways to link people with local community organizations and healthcare providers, providing greater access to basic prevention services.
 Initially designed to serve the residents of four rural counties in Connecticut, Massachusetts, and New York, the program now works in urban and rural communities across the U.S.